HavidDulsman/QA-RapperNameGenerator/README.md

 For those have a cheeky look at my repo early, nothing here yet!
 Will it be big?
 Maybe.
 Maybe not.

 ## Risk Assessment
 A risk assessment was compiled to look and examine risk related to the project, its requirements and demands.
-Due to the complexity and detail of my risk assessment, i have opted to include it as it own file which can be accessed through the repository or by using this link.
+Due to the complexity and detail of my risk assessment, i have opted to include it as it own file which can be accessed through the repository or by using [this link](https://github.com/HavidDulsman/RapperNameGenerator/blob/developer/documentation/rapper_risk.xlsx)